 - Challah: If you can't find challah, brioche is a great substitute.
 I also use leftover sourdough bread in this Sourdough French Toast recipe if you want a different texture.

-- Eggs: I always use large eggs but use what you have on hand as this recipe is very forgiving.
+- Eggs: I always use large eggs but use what you have on hand.
+The recipe is very forgiving.

 - Cinnamon sugar: We make it homemade, but you can use about ½ Tablespoon of each if you don't have it already mixed.